NeuroTech-Leuven/TheMindWitcher/src/Emotions/README.md

 ## Preprocessing

-As the raw EEG data may contain drift, high-frequency noise, and/or powerline noise, the EEG data is first bandpass filtered using the cut-off frequencies 0.5 Hz and 40 Hz.
-After this, the EEG data is epoched into 4-second windows with a 50% overlap.
-This data is then transferred to the model pipeline discussed below.
+The raw EEG data may contain different kinds of noise e.g., drift, high-frequency noise, and/or powerline noise.
+Hence, the data needs to be filtered.
+We employed a classical filtering technique, where the EEG data is bandpass filtered using the cut-off frequencies 0.5 Hz and 40 Hz.

+Working with real-time data requires the data to be split up into windows.
+Therefore, after the bandpass filtering, the EEG data is epoched into 4-second windows with a 50% overlap.
+The clean, preprocessed data is then transferred to the model pipeline discussed below.

 ## Machine Learning Decoder